The Coshocton Public Library system offers a wide variety of books, eBooks, audiobooks, videos, DVDs, games, kits, magazines, and Internet service.

-Items borrowed can be returned to the Main Library in Coshocton, the West Lafayette Branch Library, or to any other library in the SEO consortium, including Holmes County District Public Library, Licking County Public Library, Newcomerstown Public Library, Tuscarawas County Public Library, and many others.
+Items borrowed can be returned to the Main Library in Coshocton, the West Lafayette Branch Library, or to any other library in the SEO consortium, including Holmes County District Public Library, Licking County Library, Newcomerstown Public Library, Tuscarawas County Public Library, and many others.
 View the full list of SEO libraries.
 An after-hours drop-off box for books and a drop box for audio-visual materials can be found outside of the Main Library in Coshocton and the West Lafayette Branch Library.

 Residents must apply for a library card in person.
 Photo identification and verification of your current address are needed.